oyang914/CEG4912-Capstone/README.md

 ---

-How to use docker?
+### How to use docker?

 docker build -t lvgl .

 docker run -it --rm -e DISPLAY=YourOwnIP:0 -e XDG_RUNTIME_DIR=/tmp -v /tmp/.X11-unix:/tmp/.X11-unix lvgl

-                                ^^^^
-Make sure to change the IP to your host device
+*Make sure to change the IP to your host device for the docker run command

-Install VcXsrv
+IMPORTANT: Install VcXsrv

-Set the display number to 0
+1. Set the display number to 0

-Start no client
+2. Start no client

-Disable access control
+3. Disable access control